Stereo and mono are two terminology that can be confusing once you've first heard about them.

 It was invented because our brains use stereoscopic sounds in order to detect the positioning of a sound in space.
 It uses the difference in the time, amplitude and phase and the time it takes the audio waves to reach our ear.

 Stereo microphones are now used to pick up a realistic sound of the environment in the same way our ears would pick up the sound.
-I've written a in-depth article on what are stereo microphones and when you should or shouldn't use them.

 This information is very important and is used by our brain to determine the direction and location of the sound source.